bellateixeira/Ventaura/README.md

 Stripe: For payment handling and checkout sessions.

+'Home made' API using FastAPI for Ranking logic.

-External APIs: Ticketmaster, Amadeus, Google Geocoding, Yelp Fusion.
+External APIs: Ticketmaster, Google Geocoding, Yelp Fusion, & Stripe.

 ***Frontend:***

 React (JavaScript/TypeScript): For building a modern, interactive, and responsive web UI.

-Axios or Fetch API: To communicate with the backend services.
+Axios: To communicate with the backend services.

 Development Tools: